 It is not just the power that makes the Dodge Charger R/T a proper American muscle car.
 Like the Chargers of yesteryear, it boasts a lot of space for passengers and cargo alike.
 Those who are turned down by its stiff handling and rough ride should know that it is actually a lot of improvement on how classic muscle cars used to feel.
 The Charger R/T stays true to its namesake, fit for both the road and the track in equal measure.

-This muscle sedan is reminiscent of the 1960's, not just the design but the street life and rash attitude.
+This muscle sedan is reminiscent of the 1960s, not just the design but the street life and rash attitude.
 But still, the sedan has to compete in today's time.
-The Large sedan market is filled with big guns that charges on the 2019 Dodge Charger.
-Sedans like Kia Stinger, Chrysler 300C, and Chevrolet Impala gives a hard time to this all American muscle.
+The large sedan market is filled with big guns that take on the 2020 Dodge Charger.
+Sedans like Kia Stinger, Chrysler 300C, and Chevrolet Impala gives a hard time to this all-American muscle.

 It's safe to say the Normal R/T is your usual sedan in a muscle care disguise.
 The standard feature list is not that striking with 20-inch alloy wheels, power adjustable seats, smartphone integration like Apple CarPlay and Android to name a few.
 The Scat Pack spice up the feature list with Brembo high performance, brakes, heated ventilated seats, 10 speaker Beat Audio sound and more features which were optional for the R/T Trim.

 Brembo high-performance brakes

 Keyless entry and ignition

 Dodge's Uconnect infotainment system with a s7-inch touchscreen